Andronian42/spdrFramePoster/README.md

  - Fast and accurate extraction
  - Support for multiple videos and services with command arguments
  - Database to prevent repeat postings
- - Support for Twitter, Tumblr, Mastodon, and Cohost
+ - Support for Twitter, Tumblr, Mastodon, Cohost, and Bluesky/ATP
  - Tag support on Tumblr and Cohost
- - Alt text support on Twitter, Mastodon, and Cohost\
+ - Alt text support on Twitter, Mastodon, Cohost, and Bluesky/ATP
  - Video auto-configuration script
 ## WARNING:
 This script comes with no warranty, and no promise of quality.
 This project is poorly coded, and it'll likely stay that way.